tjconti12/intro-to-sass/README.md

-# sass-and-tailwind

-## Sass - Syntactically Awesome Style Sheets
+# Sass - Syntactically Awesome Style Sheets
 ![](https://sass-lang.com/assets/img/styleguide/color-1c4aab2b.png)

 What is Sass?
 Sass is a CSS extension language.
 This allows us to write CSS in a more synactically friendly way, that will be compiled to normal CSS.
 Sass allows us to use variables, nested rules, functions, and more!
 This can help keep your stylesheets well-organized and easier to read!